doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

-A document is in REMOVED state after it has been passed to ``DocumentManager::remove()`` until the next flush operation of the same DocumentManager.
+A document is in REMOVED state after it has been passed to ``DocumentManager::remove()`` until the next flush operation of the same ``DocumentManager``.
 A REMOVED document is still associated with an ``DocumentManager`` until the next flush operation.

 A document is in DETACHED state if it has persistent state and